Monday–Thursday: 7:30 AM – 3:00 PM; Friday: 7:30 AM – 12:00 PM.

 The annual assessment (WIDA ACCESS test) measures a student's proficiency in reading, writing, listening, and speaking.
 Students who achieve an overall score of at least 4.8 will exit the program for MLs.
 After exiting, the English language teacher will continue to consult with the general classroom teachers and monitor the student's progress for a period of 2 years.

-This program is offered to students in schools in which there are 19 or fewer Limited English Proficient (LEP) students of the same language group.
-Students are assigned to a general education classroom and receive specialized instruction from an ELL teacher.
-The majority of time, the ELL teacher works in the student's general classroom to provide instruction; however, there may be times when a student is instructed outside of his/her general class in a small group setting for targeted English Language Development.
+This program is offered to students in schools in which there are 19 or fewer English Learners of the same language group.
+Students are assigned to a general education classroom and receive specialized instruction from an EL Specialist.
+The EL Specialist may work in the student's general classroom to provide instruction, and there may be times when a student is instructed outside of his/her general class in a small group setting for targeted English Language Development.

 Multilingual Paraprofessionals (Spanish)